 And they don't feel like mine to share.

-If I wouldn't write about friends' tastes or hobbies or emotional outbursts without their express permission, I'm not comfortable writing about Matilda's, either.
+If I wouldn't write about friends' tastes or hobbies or emotional outbursts without their express permission, I'm not comfortable writing about my child's, either.

 I mean: at some point, her personal experiences are going to be her first period, her first bra, her first date and can you imagine your mother writing about those for anyone to read?
 What if the other kids at school found it?
 Mortifying.

-So I'm trying to be careful - to write about my experiences as a mother, rather than her experiences as a child; to write only about those parts of her life which seem like universal toddler moments rather than specific Matilda events.
+So I'm trying to be careful - to write about my experiences as a parent, rather than her experiences as a child; to write only about those parts of her life which seem like universal toddler moments rather than specific MM events.